Learn About The Law

 (5) Maintains a secure closure for the respectful conveyance of the decedent.

-(c) A person who knowingly engages a Delaware-licensed funeral establishment to arrange for the cremation of the deceased human remains shall also be responsible, following cremation, for the identification and arrangement of the final disposition of said human remains.
-Failure to do so within 60 days of the date of death shall be grounds for the funeral establishment of record to submit notification to the Attorney General that the cremated remains have been abandoned.
+(e) A person who knowingly engages a Delaware-licensed funeral establishment to arrange for the cremation or natural organic reduction of the deceased human remains shall also be responsible, following cremation or natural organic reduction, for the identification and arrangement of the final disposition of the human remains, in accordance with all applicable laws and regulations.
+Failure to do so within 60 days of the date of death is grounds for the funeral establishment of record to submit notification to the Attorney General that the cremated remains or remains following natural organic reduction have been abandoned.

-(d) Cremated remains which have been unclaimed or abandoned for a period of more than 12 months from the date of death may be disposed of in a cemetery of the funeral establishment’s choice, in a manner so as to permit the return of said cremated remains to the appropriate authorized individual at a future date.
+(f) Cremated remains which have been unclaimed or abandoned for a period of more than 12 months from the date of death may be disposed of in a cemetery of the funeral establishment's choice, in a manner so as to permit the return of the cremated remains to the appropriate authorized individual at a future date.
 All expenses surrounding the disposition and subsequent retrieval of the cremated remains shall be at the sole expense of the authorizing party.
-A record of the disposition of said cremated remains must be maintained by the funeral establishment of record.
+A record of the disposition of the cremated remains must be maintained by the funeral establishment of record.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.